Bismuth1024/Shot-of-Greed/Definitions/API/API_DESIGN.md

 - max_sugar
 - min_date: earliest allowed creation date
 - max_date
+- include_tag_ids: comma separated list of required tag ids.
+Default is the ingredient must have any of these unless we set:
+- require_all_tags: true or false, default false, if true then the ingredient must contain ALL of the input tags
+- exclude_tag_ids: comma separated list of tag IDs that we do NOT want in the ingredients
 - include_public: set to true if you want to include the public ingredients too.
 This parameter is not checked if no auth token is provided, as only public ingredients are returned.

 #### Response